magento/devdocs/guides/v2.0/config-guide/varnish/config-varnish-configure.md

 If headers like these do *not* display, stop Varnish, check your `default.vcl`, and try again.

 #### Look at HTML response headers
-There are several ways to look at response headers, including using a browser plug-in like Live HTTP Headers, or a browser's developer mode.
+There are several ways to look at response headers, including using a browser plug-in like Live HTTP Headers, or a browser inspector.

 The following example uses `curl`.
-You don't have to log in to the Magento server to run this command.
+You can enter this command from any machine that can access the Magento server using HTTP.

 	curl -I -v --location-trusted '<your Magento base URL>'